AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Momental Attack

-At 4th level, you understand how to stretch your gain of momentum to its limit, allowing you to swing with extreme force at the cost of your own health.
-As another option of an infusion, using your transmuter's Alchemechanical Infusion feature, you may get a +1 bonus to your attack roll.
+At 4th level, you understand how to stretch your gain of momentum to its limit, allowing you to swing with extreme force.
+When you make an weapon attack roll, you may use an alchemechanical infusion to get a +1 bonus to your attack roll.
+This can be used with conjunction with the damage die infusions.
+In addition, whenever you attack with a thrown weapon, you may use Alchemechanical Infusion feature to instead double the weapon's range.
+Stacking this effect more than once makes the range: tripled, quadrupled, etc.

 ## Advanced Infusion

-Starting at 5th level, your infusions become more powerful, allowing you to infuse a weapon attack twice instead of once.
-The infusions may be the same infusion, or two different infusions.
+Starting at 5th level, your infusions become more powerful.
+Whenever you would be able to use an alchemechanical infusion, you may use two instead for a doubled effect.
-You may also apply a doubled effect when you defuse a weapon attack using your Alchemechanical Infusion feature using the same reaction.

 ## Vitality Transference